On this page:

 Vinyl and fiberglass doors usually pop right back into place after a bump.
 These doors are durable and inexpensive to fix when there is a problem.
 Expect to pay around $150 to $550 for repairs to these doors.

 DIY vs. Professional Repairs & Maintenance

 You should have a professional garage door mechanic do annual maintenance on your door if you do not have the time or know-how.
-That maintenance should include a thorough inspection, tighten and lubricate the moving parts, replace weather stripping and rollers if worn, and check the auto-reverse mechanism.
+That maintenance should include a thorough inspection, tightening and lubricating the moving parts, replacing weather stripping and rollers if worn, and checking the auto-reverse mechanism.

 Preventative maintenance usually costs $100 to $125 and takes about an hour to complete.
 However, getting regular maintenance can prevent expensive repairs.

 If you have a trusted garage door professional, you should call them for service and repairs.
 However, if you need a few convenient, no-obligation home repair estimates, use our garage door technician locator.